idank/holykeebs-docs/faq/index.md

 ### What shipping methods are available?

-Shipping to most countries is available with tracked or untracked options.
-Tracked packages usually take 10 to 15 days, with untracked taking around 30 days.
-Please do not use the untracked option if you're not willing to wait beyond 30 days, which can happen.
-Order cost / size may exclude the untracked option.

-For select countries, the shipping methods may differ.
+We ship to most destinations using FedEx and the post office (this option is called Economy Post), both have tracking.
+In some remote countries, the post office doesn't have tracking and will only indicate the package has been sent (this option is called Registered Air Mail).

+Transit times for FedEx is usually around 5 days, and the post office average is between 10 to 15 days.

+If you choose an untracked shipping option, please be aware that shipping times can highly vary.
+If you're not willing to wait beyond 30 days, which can happen, please use FedEx.

 ### My order's tracking has not been updating!

 This can be a customs issue, port issues, parcel / postal system overload, and many more reasons we cannot influence.
 Please reach out after you have not seen an about for at least a week.

-Once packages arrive in the destination, they will be delivered using the destination country's local postal service.
-Use the tracking number in the local systems to get detailed information on its whereabouts.
+If your shipping method wasn't FedEx, your package is delivered using the destination country's local postal service.
+Use the tracking number in your post office systems to get detailed information on its whereabouts.

 ## Warranty and Support